Michael A. Brown (American politician)

 Michael Arrington Brown (born March 4, 1965) is an American politician in Washington, D.C.
-In 2008, he was elected an at-large member of the Council of the District of Columbia, and he served one four-year term.
+In 2008, he was elected an at-large member of the Council of the District of Columbia and served one four-year term.

 Brown lived in Chevy Chase.
 He served a prison sentence for bribery from 2014 to 2016.
 His father was Ron Brown, a former United States Secretary of Commerce.

 Early life

 Brown was born in Kassel, West Germany, while his father was stationed there for the Army.
 He moved to the District of Columbia at age six.
 He graduated from Mackin Catholic High School in Washington, then received a Bachelor of Science degree from Clark University in 1987.
 He received a Juris Doctor degree from Widener University School of Law in 1991, but he did not pass the bar.

 In 1993, he served as political director of America's Fund, a fund-raising network for political candidates of color.

-In 1997, Brown pleaded guilty to the misdemeanor of making a contribution to the 1994 reelection campaign of Sen. Edward M. Kennedy that exceeded the $2,000 limit.
+In 1997, Brown pleaded guilty to the misdemeanor of contributing to the 1994 reelection campaign of Sen. Edward M. Kennedy that exceeded the $2,000 limit.
 He was required to perform 150 hours of community service and pay $7,818 to cover the cost of supervised probation.

 Brown considered running for mayor of the District of Columbia in 1998, but he ultimately decided against it, saying his mother was adamantly against it.
 At the time, he was a lobbyist for Patton Boggs and president and chief executive of the Ronald H. Brown Foundation.

 From 1996 to 2005, Brown was vice chairman of the District of Columbia Boxing and Wrestling Commission.
-His efforts to bring a Mike Tyson-Lenox Lewis boxing match to the District were ultimately unsuccessful.
+His efforts to bring a Mike Tyson-Lennox Lewis boxing match to the District were ultimately unsuccessful.

 In 2005, Brown's wages were garnished by a court for defaulting on payments on a lease of an MCI Center suite.
 At the time, Brown was a managing partner for the lobbying firm of Alcalde & Fay.

 2006 mayoral candidacy

 In September 2005, Brown announced the beginning of his campaign for mayor of the District of Columbia.
 Brown polled at 3 percent in August 2006 and was considered a long shot at best to become mayor in the election held that year.
 In an interview, his sister remembered that, at age 9, Brown had expressed his dream to be mayor someday.

-After consistently trailing the pack of mayoral candidates, Brown dropped out of the race September 7 and announced his support for another candidate, council chair Linda W. Cropp, saying "I cannot watch a political novice, a man without the courage and strength required to run the city, attempt to steal this race from someone who has seen the city through its worse times."
+After consistently trailing the pack of mayoral candidates, Brown dropped out of the race on September 7 and announced his support for another candidate, council chair Linda W. Cropp, saying, "I cannot watch a political novice, a man without the courage and strength required to run the city, attempt to steal this race from someone who has seen the city through its worse times."
 Federal prosecutors later said that Jeff Thompson paid Brown $350,000 to drop out of the race and endorse Cropp.

 Cropp lost to Adrian Fenty 57 to 31 percent in the Democratic primary five days later.